Introduction to Threat Modeling

 In an era of increasing cyber threats, building secure software is non-negotiable.
 Threat modeling offers several key benefits:

 - Early Detection: Identifying and addressing security flaws early in the SDLC is significantly less costly than fixing them post-release.
-This principle is also vital in financial markets, where early trend detection, like that offered by AI co-pilot platforms, can be crucial.
+Much like how AI-powered market intelligence helps investors identify opportunities early, early threat detection in software saves costs and mitigates risk.

 - Reduced Risk: Proactively addressing threats minimizes the likelihood and impact of security breaches.